JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 - `entityId`: A string specific to the entity that finds the entity.
 - Optional Parameters:
   - `timestamp`
-  - `hardDelete` - this flag completely removes all information related to the relationship and is not recoverable.
+  - `hardDelete` - this flag completely removes all information related to the entity and is not recoverable.

 ```graphql
 mutation DeleteEntity (